Search Result: 11

 Youth Development Programme activities, funded by the Home Affairs Department (HAD), are coordinated and implemented by District Youth Programme Committees (DYPC) in the 18 districts.
 They consist of the following 3 categories of activities: (a) Summer General Activities for summer holidays in the 18 districts; (b) District Youth Activities organised year-round in the 18 districts; and (c) Territory-wide/Cross-district Youth Development Activities organised year-round.
 Information and event highlights of the activities are listed on the website of HAD.
 For the DYPCs that have established a website or social media pages, here's a convenient list for you to browse relevant information and enrol in the activities: Wan Chai DYPC Website: http://www.wcdypc.org.hk Facebook Page Islands DYPC Website: http://www.islandsdypc.org Kwai Tsing DYPC Website: http://www.kwtdypc.org.hk Shatin DYPC Website: http://www.stdypc.org.hk Facebook Page Please click here for contact details of other DYPCs.

 Youth Development Commission Youth Development Commission (YDC) is established in 2018 to enhance policy co-ordination within the Government.
 This aims to enable holistic and more effective examination of, and discussion on, issues of concern to young people.
 The YDC gives specific attention to issues on youth education, career pursuit and home ownership as well as the participation of young people in politics and their engagement in public policy discussion and debate.
 The YDC is the first Government committee with young members appointed through the Pilot Member Self-recommendation Scheme for Youth.
 Details of the members of the YDCIf you want to learn more about information on youth development, you may visit the website of the Youth Development Commission.
 You may also look at the related research reports and surveys commissioned by the former Commission on Youth, or visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth.
-Member Self-recommendation Scheme for Youth To provide more opportunities for young people to participate in policy discussion, the Government has regularized the Member Self-recommendation Scheme for Youth (“MSSY”) covering more boards and committees with a wide spectrum of policy areas.
+Member Self-recommendation Scheme for Youth To provide more opportunities for young people to participate in policy discussions and to understand government operations, Member Self-recommendation Scheme for Youth (“MSSY”) launched by the current-term Government has been regularised and expanded to cover more boards and committees with a wide spectrum of policy areas.
 People aged between 18 and 35 are invited to self-nominate to become members of the specified government advisory committees through the MSSY.
-The application period of the MSSY Phase III recruitment ended on 17 July 2019.
-Stay tuned for the announcement of the next phase of recruitment.
+Given the positive feedback, the number of participating committees in each phase will be increased from 10 to 15 starting from MSSY Phase IV.
+Please stay tuned for the announcement of the next phase of recruitment.
 The Policy Innovation and Co-ordination Office Policy Innovation and Co-ordination Office is responsible for policy research and innovation, co-ordination across bureaux and departments, enhancing public participation in policy formulation as well as rendering assistance in co-ordination work for cross-bureaux policies selected by the senior leadership of the Government.
 The Office had recruited young people who aspires to pursue a career in policy research as well as policy and project co-ordination on a non-civil service contract basis, so that they can gain experience in public administration, and have more opportunities of direct participation in public policy formulation.
 Outstanding Youth Commendation Scheme and Outstanding Youth Activity Commendation Scheme In order to give recognition to outstanding young people and related youth programmes, YDC and HAB had set up Outstanding Youth Commendation Scheme which aims to encourage young people to set targets for their personal development and to actively take part in community building and social services, thus setting an example for other young people; and the Outstanding Youth Activity Commendation Scheme, which aims to give recognition to innovative, purposeful and popular district youth programmes.
 The scheme hopes to encourage the organisation of more high quality and effective activities to promote youth development in districts.
 Youth Square Situated in Chai Wan, Youth Square is a project commissioned by the Home Affairs Bureau.
 Since open by phases from mid-2009, it provides a perfect venue complete with comprehensive facilities for young people to fully explore and develop their potential.
 Child Development Fund The $300 million Child Development Fund set up by the Government in 2008 encourages children aged between 10 and 16 from a disadvantaged background to plan for the future, develop an asset-building habit and accumulate financial assets as well as non-financial assets, through which promotes the longer-term personal development of these children.